Starting an Airbnb in your home is easier than you think! Here is the ultimate guide for making extra income and how to start an Airbnb.

 Extras that guests appreciate: I find stainless steel mini appliances look great together and give a more luxury feel if you do not have a kitchen in your rental suite.

-Mini Fridge: A small mini fridge that does not make much noise (some can gurgle all night long) try to place it in another room or as far from he bed as you can.
+Mini Fridge: A small mini fridge that does not make much noise (some can gurgle all night long) try to place it in another room or as far from the bed as you can.
 We had a walk inclosed with shelving and we fit it into there.
-In fact I made the walk in closet into a mini kitchen with only a few items!
+In fact, I made the walk-in closet into a mini kitchen with only a few items!

 Microwave: A small mini microwave will do the trick!

-Instant electric kettle: An electric kettle is great for making a tea, instant soup etc.
+Instant electric kettle: An electric kettle is great for making tea, instant soup, etc.

 Coffee maker: The standard is Keurig.
 No mess or cleaning up for the guest they just pop in a capsule and a single cup of coffee or tea is ready.
 We had to think of this in advance as we didn’t have a kitchen sink and the idea of guests emptying coffee grinds and rinsing out the coffee maker in the bathroom was not ideal.

-Bathroom Essentials: You can find some really great product sets on Amazon that look chic and expensive, and you’ll only pay about $3 per booking to provide these.
+You can find some really great product sets on Amazon that look chic and expensive, and you’ll only pay about $3 per booking to provide these.
 You will always get great comments about these in your reviews.
-My favorite are these minimalist black and white Argon Oil Shampoo, Conditioner, body lotion and body washes.
+My favorites are these minimalist black and white Argon Oil Shampoo, Conditioner, body lotion, and body washes.